2019 Big South Conference women's basketball tournament

 The 2019 Big South women's basketball tournament was the postseason women's basketball tournament that ended the 2018–19 season of the Big South Conference.
 It was held March 12 through March 17, 2019, at various campus sites.
 Radford won the conference tournament championship game over the Campbell Lady Camels, 57–45, to receive the conference's automatic bid to the NCAA tournament.

 Sites

-The first round will be played at campus sites at the home of the higher seed.
-The quarterfinals and semifinals will be played at #1 and #2 seeds.
-The championship game will be held at the home arena of the higher surviving seed.
+The first round was played at campus sites at the home of the higher seed.
+The quarterfinals and semifinals were played at #1 and #2 seeds.
+The championship game was held at the home arena of the higher surviving seed.

 Seeds

-All 11 conference teams are eligible for the tournament.
-The top five teams will receive a first-round bye.
-Teams are seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.
+All 11 conference teams were eligible for the tournament.
+The top five teams received a first-round bye.
+Teams were seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.